medic/cht-docs/content/en/apps/tutorials/targets.md

 ```

 ### 6. Define Households with Assessments Widget
 This widget calculates the number of households that have two or more patients assessed this month.
-Note that we use `emitCustom` emit a custom target instance object.
-The target instance ID is replaced by the household ID so as to count households.
+Use `emitCustom` to emit a custom target instance object.
+The target instance ID is the household ID.
 Edit the `targets.js` file and add the target widget as shown below:

 ```javascript